parodos-dev/parodos-dev.github.io/documentation/latest/intro/concepts.md

 Returned from Work after its execution, useful in determining if the Work execution was successful

+### WorkFlow Task Checker

+Some Workflows inside the enterprises needs some kind of "Check" that something happens, this is normally a human interaction.
+The checker is a abstraction on a task which empower Workflows administrator to validate that something happens by a human.

+### WorkFlow Escalation

+When a checker is needed, normally needs this human interaction.
+Some many issues may occur, like the human which needs to sign the paper is away.
+To fix this issue Parodos introduces WorkFlow escalations.
+Where the user Workflow adminsitration can escalate the WorkFlow if the checker is not fullfilled by the time defined.

 # Pattern Detection Library

 A java library that can be used in AssessmentTasks to identify